 Step 3: Get the grout, tile, and door tracks.

 Start with ½ cup of baking soda, slowly adding water until you’ve formed a spreadable paste.
 Working from the top of the shower down, dip the grout brush in the mixture and scrub the spaces between the tiles.
 Follow the same track with the tiles, using your extendable brush and scrubber to access any hard-to-reach spots.
 The vinegar and baking soda will mingle and foam as you scrub, then rinse, the walls.
 Do the same along the door tracks, lifting any mildew while you work.

 Step 4: Finish with the floor and door.

 For the floors, avoid crouching with your extendable brush and scrubber.
 When you’re satisfied with the state of the tile, use the shower head to rinse off any residue.
 Mist the shower door with the vinegar solution.
 Run the squeegee under hot water from the shower head, and pull it along the shower door.
 Follow up with a dry microfiber cloth if necessary.
 If you have a shower curtain, run it through the wash (but skip the drier) and rehang it when it’s ready.

 Good Tip: To keep your shower sparkling, organize all the shampoo bottles and soap that create sticky messes.
 A shower caddy with drainage slots allows things to dry quickly, while removable trays make cleaning easy when it’s time for a thorough scrub-down.

-Ready to move onto decluttering your medicine cabinet and scouring the sink?
-Try this step-by-step guide for quick cleaning tips.
+Ready to move onto decluttering your bathroom drawer and scouring the sink?
+Try this step-by-step bathroom cleaning guide for quick tips.